United States Virgin Islands: Libraries

 Soon after becoming a US territory in 1917, the first public library was formally accepted as a gift from the Junior Red Cross.
 The St. Thomas Library opened in December 1920.
 The library occupied rented quarters and frequently moved.
 The Carnegie Corporation of New York provided grant funding from 1929 through 1933 to the US Virgin Islands for the development of library services by sending librarians, funding for books, and training for the supervising librarian.

 An early and enduring pioneer for libraries in the Virgin Islands was Enid M. Baa.
 Ms. Baa was one of the four first high school graduates in St. Thomas and participated in the establishment of the first high school library.
 Soon after her graduation, Ms. Baa was selected by the Carnegie Foundation and Governor Pearson for a scholarship as a special student to the Graduate Library School at Hampton Institute.
 After graduating from the program in 1933, Ms. Baa returned to the Virgin Islands to be appointed by Governor Pearson as Supervising Librarian for the Virgin Islands.
 She was the first woman to hold a cabinet-level office in the Virgin Islands government.
-In 1943, Ms. Baa returned to the US to complete her studies at Columbia University and worked in the library field in the US.
+In 1943, Ms. Baa returned to the United States to complete her studies at Columbia University and worked in the library field in the United States.
 Among the positions she held include Head of Serial Cataloging Section at the United Nations Library and Specialist in Cataloging of Spanish or Portuguese materials at the New York Public Library.
 In 1954, Ms. Baa was appointed Director of Libraries and Museums under Governor Archibald Alexander.
 She received the John Jay Whitney Foundation Fellowship in 1955 on the basis of her contribution to the preservation of the Sephardic Jewish Records of the Virgin Islands and the re-indexing of these records in a card file.
 The family records of US senator Judah P. Benjamin, artist Camille Pissarro, medical pioneer Jacob Da Costa, and others can be found in the documents.